-1 Mandatory - General/ Mandatory - Specific/ Federal/ State/ Department Name Division Name Program Name Description FTE Discretionary Local Authority Minimum Quantifiable Level of Service Required by Authority Funding Source Community and Administrative Services Administration Accreditation Office The purpose of the Accreditation Office is to oversee the County's accreditation process and to work with identified departments and programs by offering guidance, training and support.
+Mandatory - General/ Federal/ Department Division Mandatory - Specific/ State/ Minimum Quantifiable Level of Service Name Name Program Name Description FTE Discretionary Local Authority Required by Authority Funding Source Community and Administrative Services Administration Accreditation Office The purpose of the Accreditation Office is to oversee the County's accreditation process and to work with identified departments and programs by offering guidance, training and support.
 This will be accomplished by building relationships with County departments to facilitate the development and review of departmental policies and procedures to ensure compliance with established accreditation standards.
 Additionally, the Accreditation Manager will work with departmental staff to ensure policies, procedures and standard operating procedures/practices are reviewed annually and updated or revised as required to meet accreditation standards and ensure compliance for that function or discipline.
 Oversight will be provided of assessments, audits and inspections of departmental records and operations used to evaluate the current status and provide assistance as necessary in complying with policies and procedures, state and national standards, best practices and audits.
 The Accreditation Manager will represent Alachua County at professional associations and state and national accrediting bodies.
 This position will also conduct reviews and studies on state and nationally recognized best practices and standards to assist departments in developing applicable policies and procedures required for accreditation.
-1 Discretionary N/A N/A N/A 100% General Fund Community and Administrative Services Administration Administration Oversees and coordinates daily activities of the Community and Administrative Services Department and General Government Department 2 Discretionary N/A N/A N/A 100% General Fund Community and Administrative Services Administration Agenda Office Develops the County Commission's meeting agendas for regular meetings, special meetings, Commission retreats, and public hearings throughout the year.
+1 Discretionary N/A N/A N/A 100% General Fund 7 tarriirii otratiori Cilioo policios ana procedures required for accreditation.
+Biodictionary 14/74 14/73 14/7 10070 Contrain and Community and Administrative Services Administration Administration Oversees and coordinates daily activities of the Community and Administrative Services Department and General Government Department 2 Discretionary N/A N/A N/A 100% General Fund Community and Administrative Services Administration Agenda Office Develops the County Commission's meeting agendas for regular meetings, special meetings, Commission retreats, and public hearings throughout the year.
 Coordinates public records requests pertaining to the BoCC.
 The office coordinates with County staff regarding the retention and disposition of public records.
 Communicates with the Florida Department of State regarding statutes, regulations and interpretations pertaining to Public Records; serves as the Records Management Liaison Officer (RMLO) to the State.
 Manages the advisory board software and assists advisory board liaisons as needed.
 1 Discretionary N/A N/A N/A 100% General Fund